Tired of spending so much money for organic produce, Eileen and I decided to finally start our own garden.

 I am also using my clamp here as a spreader to force the long end pieces apart.
 The cheap cedar wood so warped that I could not get the side plank in by hand.
 I needed the spreader for assistance.

-Here’s a picture showing the nearly finished cedar box:
+Here’s a picture showing the nearly finished cedar garden planter box:

-The pocket holes made the box very sturdy.
+The pocket holes made the DIY planter box very sturdy.
 Also, despite all the warped cedar planks I used, the box came out very straight.

 The warping was only frustrating during construction.
 Yet, my clamps and spreaders overcame that hurdle.

 The cedar planks sold at Home Depot were not wide enough to create the ideal box depth.
-So, I had to extend the height of the box by a little.
+So, I had to extend the height of the garden planter box by a little.

 It was a bit too shallow for adequate growth of roots.
 So using more pocket holes, I made another layer and attached it to the top of the box.

-Here’s a picture of how I fastened the second layer.
+Here’s a picture of how I fastened the second layer of the raised planter box.
 I’m using a face clamp to keep the surfaces flush as I inserted each pocket hole screw:

 Next up was the stand for the DIY planter box.
 Construction went along very easily as I followed the instructions.

-I took the below picture while I was building the stand:
+I took the below picture while I was building the stand or table for the elevated planter box:

-After the stand was finished, I placed some square cedar cuts on the bottom of the legs.
-These served as feet.
+After the DIY planter stand was finished, I placed some square cedar cuts on the bottom of the legs.
+These served as feet for the stand up planter table.

 They would help to keep the 2 x 4s off the wet ground, and to help prevent it from sinking.

-Finally, I applied some stain to the whole project to help it’s longevity outdoors.
-The stand required a stain because I used regular 2 x 4s.
+Finally, I applied some stain to the whole planter table to help it’s longevity outdoors.
+The planter stand required a stain because I used regular 2 x 4s.

-Technically, the cedar didn’t need a stain (because of its increased rot resisting abilities) but I chose to stain it anyway to get the most life out of the wood.
+Technically, the cedar didn’t need a stain (because of its increased rot resisting abilities) but I chose to stain it anyway to get the most life out of the wood and enhance the durability of the planter stand.

 It was important to use a non-toxic natural stain though.